ghc/ghc/docs/users_guide/phases.rst

     Use ⟨cmd⟩ as the JavaScript C pre-processor (only for javascript-backend).

+.. ghc-flag:: -pgmCmmP ⟨cmd⟩
+    :shortdesc: Use ⟨cmd⟩ as the C-- C pre-processor
+    :type: dynamic
+    :category: phase-programs

+    Use ⟨cmd⟩ as the C-- C pre-processor.

 .. ghc-flag:: -pgmc ⟨cmd⟩
     :shortdesc: Use ⟨cmd⟩ as the C compiler
     :type: dynamic